omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 gather user input for the file generation).
 Because of the use of a templating engine, we'll also refer to custom wizards as "content templates".

+The IDE offers several OMNeT\++ related wizard dialogs: 'New OMNeT++ Project', 'New NED File', 'New Simple Module', and so on.
+Every content template can contribute to one or more of those wizard dialogs.

 In the `templates/` folder, every subfolder that contains a `template.properties` file is treated as a content template.
 (Other folders are ignored.)
 Every content template folder may contain several types of files: